Testing the regularity of a smooth signal: Testing problem

 There is however a way around this problem that we discuss now, as well as generalizations to more complex settings.

-\emph{Heteroscedastic non-parametric Gaussian regression:} Assume now that the data are generated according to the process
+\emph{Heteroscedastic non-parametric Gaussian regression}.
+Assume now that the data are generated according to the process

 where $(B_x)_{x\in[0,1]}$ is a standard Brownian motion, and $f, \sigma \in L_2$.
-Since the function $\sigma$ is unknown, we can not apply the technique we described.
-However, if we know a upper bound on $\|\sigma\|_2$, it is still possible to solve this problem with a very similar technique.\\ The modification goes as follows.
+Since the function $\sigma$ is unknown, we cannot apply the technique we described.
+However, if we know a upper bound on $\|\sigma \| _2$, it is still possible to solve this problem with a very similar technique.

+The modification goes as follows.
 We start by dividing the initial sample in two sub-samples of equal size $n/2$.
 Then we compute the empirical estimates of the function in these two samples and write $\hat f_n^{(1)}$ and $\hat f_n^{(2)}$ for the estimates of the function computed in each of the two halves.
 We then define the statistics $\hat T_n(l)$ (which play the same role as the $T_n(l)$) as

-Since $\hat f_n^{(1)}$ and $\hat f_n^{(2)}$ are independent estimates of $f$, the additional term that comes from the expectation of the square of the noise (the variance) disappears and it is possible to prove that this newly defined $\hat T_n(l)$ concentrates around $\|\Pi_{W_l} f\|_2^2$ with an error of same order as in Lemma~\ref{lem:conc0pp} below.
+Since $\hat f_n^{(1)}$ and $\hat f_n^{(2)}$ are independent estimates of $f$, the additional term that comes from the expectation of the square of the noise (the variance) disappears and it is possible to prove that this newly defined $\hat T_n(l)$ concentrates around $\|\Pi _{W_l} f\|_2^2$ with an error of same order as in Lemma~\ref {lem:conc0pp} below.
 This implies that we can test in a similar way and derive similar results.

-\emph{Regression, density estimation and autoregressive model:} The settings of non-parametric regression (with noise that can be non-Gaussian), of non-parametric density estimation, and of non-parametric auto-regressive model ($AR(1)$) are not too different from the heteroscedastic setting under a given set of assumptions (that e.g.~the noise on the data is sub-Gaussian and that the design is adapted for regression, and that e.g.~the regression function/density is bounded, see~\citep{bull2011adaptive}).
-This follows from the asymptotic equivalence between these models and non-parametric Gaussian regression (again, see e.g.~\cite{reiss2008asymptotic,nussbaum1996asymptotic}). \begin{itemize} \item In the regression setting, we assume that the $n$ data $(X_i, Y_i)_{i\leq n}$ are
+\emph{Regression, density estimation and autoregressive model}.
+The settings of non-parametric regression (with noise that can be non-Gaussian), of non-parametric density estimation, and of non-parametric auto-regressive model ($\AR(1)$) are not too different from the heteroscedastic setting under a given set of assumptions (that, e.g., the noise on the data is sub-Gaussian and that the design is adapted for regression, and that, e.g., the regression function/density is\vadjust{\goodbreak} bounded, see Bull and Nickl \cite {bull2011adaptive}.
+This follows from the asymptotic equivalence between these models and non-parametric Gaussian regression (again, see, e.g., Rei{\ss} \cite {reiss2008asymptotic} and Nussbaum \cite {nussbaum1996asymptotic}). \begin{itemize}[$\bullet$] \item[$\bullet$] In the regression setting, we assume that the $n$ data $(X_i, Y_i)_{i\leq n}$ are

 where $\epsilon_i$ are independent random variables of mean $0$ and variance $1$.
 Based on these data, we can compute also estimates for the wavelet coefficients of $f$ as